 The concept of 5D printing is first implemented by the Mitsubishi Electric Research Lab (MERL).
-William Yerazunis (Senior Research Scientist) explained that, in 5D printing, the object is built with the help of five different axes that will help for creating a complicated object with good strength.
+William Yerazunis (Senior Principal Research Scientist) explained that, in 5D printing, the object is built with the help of five different axes that will help for creating a complicated object with good strength.

-For making both the parts, they have used the same plastic material, same spool & same machine.
-On the 3D printed part, they have applied 0.1 MPa pressure & it broke within a second.
-But, as compared to the 3D printed object, 5D printed object sustained 3.7 MPa of pressure.
+For making both the parts, they have used the same plastic, the same spool & same machine.
+On the 3D-printed object, they applied 0.1 MPa pressure & it broke within a second.
+But, as compared to the 3D-printed object, 5D printed object sustained 3.7 MPa of pressure.

 Applications of 5D printing

-With the help of the 5D printing, some of the surgery equipment like dentures, dental implants, and other devices are complicated in shape and are manufactured.
+With the help of 5D printing, some of the surgery equipment like dentures, dental implants, and other devices are complicated in shape and are manufactured.

 2- Orthopedic surgery

-4- Surgical equipment’s
+4- Surgical equipment

 5- Construction & automobile components